PassportNew Zealand

 Decide early whether the endpoint is a portal, a printer, or both.

-Treat this route as digital-first.
+Treat this profile as digital-first.
 The crop has to look right, but the destination portal can still reject a file that misses its pixel, file-size, or format rules.

 If the application ends in a portal, treat the portal limits as final even when the crop itself looks correct.